shivendra8004/Travel_Companion_Project/README.md

 Resources that I used:
 API Service by https://openweathermap.org/ to fetch Weather Data, I was able to fetch the weather data, but was unable to populate the weather icons on the webpage.
-API Service by RapidAPI – Travel Advisor API https://rapidapi.com/apidojo/api/travel-advisor/ API Service by Google Maps https://console.cloud.google.com/ Maps JavaScript API
+API Service by RapidAPI – Travel Advisor API https://rapidapi.com/apidojo/api/travel-advisor/ API Service by Google Maps JavaScript API https://console.cloud.google.com/

 Places API